-The facts of the UK experience appear to be these: Shareholders invariably approve the Directors Remuneration Report, with perhaps eight turndowns across thousands of votes over a six year experience.
+The facts of the U.K. experience appear to be these: shareholders invariably approve the Directors Remuneration Report, with perhaps eight turndowns across thousands of votes over a six-year experience.
 This level of shareholder approval reflects (at least in part) board behavior that flows from direct and indirect shareholder influence.
-Such influence comes principally from "best practice" compensation guidelines issued by the two largest shareholder groups, the Association of British Insurers (ABI) and the National Association of Pension Funds (NAPF) and further elaborated in the UK's Combined Code of Corporate Governance.
+Such influence comes principally from "best practice" compensation guidelines issued by the two largest shareholder groups, the Association of British Insurers ("ABI") and the National Association of Pension Funds ("NAPF") and further elaborated in the United Kingdom's Combined Code of Corporate Governance.
 Shareholder influence also comes, less commonly, from occasional firm-level shareholder consultation.
-In terms of direct effects on pay, UK executive compensation has continued to increase, significantly, in both the fixed and variable components.
+In terms of direct effects on pay, U.K. executive compensation has continued to increase, significantly, in both the fixed and variable components.
 It may be that some "performance" pay elements are more tightly geared to actual performance.
-There is also some empirical evidence that the pay-for-performance sensitivity of UK compensation increased after adoption of the advisory vote, particularly for firms that paid "excess compensation" or otherwise had controversial pay practices in the pre-adoption period.
+There is, however, also some empirical evidence that the "pay for performance" sensitivity of U.K. compensation increased after adoption of the advisory vote, particularly for firms that paid "excess compensation" or otherwise had controversial pay practices in the pre-adoption period.